ernestii/express-mongo-testing/README.md

-## Use jest and mongodb-memory-server for testing a controller in a express.js + mongoose app
+## Use jest and mongodb-memory-server for testing a controller in an express.js + mongoose app

 Test file: `components/user.test.js`.